MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -WebSiteName
-!!!
-Exchange Server 2010

-The WebSiteName parameter specifies the name of the Web site under which to create the virtual directory.
-This parameter shouldn't be used when you're creating a virtual directory under the default Web site.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The WebSiteName parameter specifies the name of the website under which to create the virtual directory.
 This parameter shouldn't be used when you're creating a virtual directory under the default website.

 ```yaml
 Type: String